 John Wong is a Chartered Accountant and a Chartered Financial Analyst.
 He is currently a Fund Manager and is married to a doctor.
-He has considerable experience of money matters.
+He has spent a considerable amount of time on money matters.

-14. Monday to Sunday Christianity: Demolishing the sacred-secular divide

-Can we honestly say that we are the same person at eleven am on Sunday as we are at eleven am on Monday?
+14. Monday to Sunday Christianity: Demolishing the sacred-secular divideCan we honestly say that we are the same person at eleven am on Sunday as we are at eleven am on Monday?
 It's easy to be inconsistent, even when we don't mean to.
 Yet Jesus is Lord over everything.
 We see that easily enough over Bible reading or evangelism; but how do we see his Lordship over music, mathematics, mountains, or medicine?
 This seminar will help us live in the light of the greatness of God, consistent between wards and worship.